 So, there you have it!
 Performance scores vary because different tools use different methodologies and configurations.
 You can use two of them for example and compare the results against each other.

 Google PSI helps to optimize the Core Web Vitals which measure the user experience and impact your ranking on Google.
-So even if there is no equal comparison in the tools and in their way of scoring, I’d still advise to run the test on PSI so your website is ready for the changes coming in Google’s algorithm.
+So even if there is no equal comparison in the tools and in their way of scoring, I’d still advise running the test on PSI so your website is ready for the changes coming in Google’s algorithm.

 For many of these optimizations, WP Rocket remains your best weapon, as it caches your site automatically.
 It’s also the easiest way to level up your WordPress site without having to know any of the technical jargon.